-Responding to community concerns that the planned service improvements may not support the Columbia Pike corridor’s growth and revitalization, the County Board directed the County Manager to explore improvements such as customized bus vehicles, larger articulated buses and more frequent off-peak service that could encourage more people to use transit.
+Responding to community concerns that the planned service improvements may not support the Columbia Pike corridor’s growth and revitalization, the Board directed the County Manager to explore improvements such as customized bus vehicles, larger buses and more frequent off-peak service that could encourage more people to use transit.

 About the TDP

 The Transit Development Plan is a State-required study of the County’s transit service.
 It helps identify transit service needs, prioritize improvements and determine the resources required for implementing modified or new service.
 The plan also provides a foundation for requests for State funding, one of the County’s main funding sources for transit.
-The TDP builds upon the goals and policies adopted by the County Board in the Master Transportation Plan and the associated Transit Element.
+The TDP builds upon the goals and policies adopted by the County Board in Arlington’s Master Transportation Plan and the associated Transit Element.

-The new FY 2017-2026 Transit Development Plan is due to the Virginia Department of Rail and Public Transportation in summer 2016.
+The TDP is updated every six years, and the State requires annual status updates.
+The new FY 2017-2026 Transit Development Plan was submitted to the Virginia Department of Rail and Public Transportation in 2016.